sblantipodi/firefly_luciferin/docs/index.md

   }
 </style>

 ### In this release:

+- ***Hotfix release:*** Fixed an issue that prevents 21:9 screen resolutions to correctly capture the screen.
+No firmware upgrade needed.

+### In the previous release:

 - ***Breaking changes***: requires `Glow Worm Luciferin` firmware (v5.9.7).
 - **Performance improvements and optimizations.
 Reduced system memory and VRAM usage**.